ASCEND WI

 Aim 1: To understand the personal and neighborhood characteristics and services that contribute to increased housing stability among low-income pregnant people to inform programs to improve housing stability.

 Aim 2: To explore the impact of housing instability and neighborhood conditions on the physical and mental health of pregnant people, allostatic load, and pregnancy outcomes.
+The study population is 589 low-income birthing people that have housing instability.

 Aim 3: To identify the service needs of pregnant people in each of the housing statuses: homeless, in rental housing without subsidies, doubled up, with housing subsidies, and in supportive housing.